MicrosoftDocs/learn/learn-pr/cela-accessibility/accessibility-features/includes/windows-10-accessibility.md

 To set up Dictation and get started using it:

 1. Press Windows logo key <kbd>![Windows logo key.](../media/windows-logo.png)+H</kbd> together.
-2. To stop dictating, simply say "Stop dictation".
+2. To stop dictating, simply say "Stop dictation."
 3. If you're using a tablet or a touchscreen, tap the microphone button on the touch keyboard to start dictating.
-Tap the button again to stop dictation, or say "Stop dictation".
+Tap the button again to stop dictation, or say "Stop dictation."

 :::image type="content" source="../media/dictation-toolbar.png" alt-text="Dictation toolbar showing the Listening prompt.":::